Only Scotland Accredited Conservation Biology BSc

 View all funding options in our Funding Database.

-Many career possibilities are open to graduate conservation biologists.
-Our graduates have gone on to work in UK conservation agencies, National Parks, national and international NGOs, environmental consultancy, environmental protection agencies, environmental law, environmental education, industry, local government environmental departments and research.
+Many career possibilities are open to graduate conservation biologists leading to employment in conservation agencies, National Parks, national and international NGOs, environmental consultancy, environmental protection agencies, environmental law, environmental education, industry, local government environmental departments and research.

 We have strong local, national and international links to industry, government bodies, charities and other research institutions.
 You will benefit in several ways: